smart-data-models/data-models/guidelines.md

 ## Attribute definition

 - Enumerate the allowed values for each attribute.
 Generally speaking it is a good idea to leave it open for applications to extend the list, provided the new value is not semantically covered by any of the existing ones.

 - State clearly what attributes are mandatory and what are optional.
 Remember that `null` value should be avoided as it is prohibited in NGSI-LD.
 The minimum required  attributes will make the data models more flexible for other to use them.

+- Whenever you create a list of enumerated values, use camelCase coding and strictly avoid spaces within the values (only allowed when mapping existing enumerated values)

 - Internal attributes.
 In NGSIv2 there are two special attributes created by the system:
     - dateCreated
     - dateModified